PieFlavr/Raylib-Window-Pong/as1/README.md

 ### [OPTIONAL] BUILD/RUNNING ERRORs

 If unable to compile, run, or getting errors with regards to directories/pathing, it is recommended you delete the contents of the `build` folder and re-compile the code.
-Make sure to run this from the main or assignment (`../as1/`) directory!!!
+Make sure to run ALL OF THE FOLLOWING from the main or assignment (`../as1/`) directory!!!

 ```bash
 cd build || cd as1/build   # Only run if not already in build directory, IGNORE ERRORS FROM THIS (accounts for being in either main/assignment directory)